Ken's K4EAA Blog

 New Shaft Couplers!

 Feb 19, 2010 I have redesigned the SC-M1 Shaft Coupler by duplicating the length and setscrew spacing of the original Kenwood nylon coupler.
 The new SC-M2 will now fit the limited space in the TS-820 series.
-You can view them here on my Parts Page (http://www.k4eaa.com/parts.htm), or see a movie of one being made here: http://k4eaa.com/sc-m2.html
+You can view them here on my Parts Page (https://www.k4eaa.com/parts.htm), or see a movie of one being made here: https://k4eaa.com/sc-m2.html

 Much stronger than the original, it is a lifetime fix for the bandswitch.